JoaoMonteiro100/LGP-5A/README.md

 ## CLIENT

-This project was developed for INOVA+, a company specialized in supporting the growth of organisations through innovation, internationalization and access to financing.
+This project was developed for INOVA+, a company specialized in research and development in the areas of health, sustainability, smart buildings and security.
 To learn more about them visit [their website](http://inovamais.eu/en/).

 ---